One EgyptAir 'black box' recovered

 November 9, 1999

-The ship was maneuvering to retrieve the other "black box" -- the cockpit voice recorder, about 15 feet away.
-The data recorder was expected to be flown to the National Transportation Safety Board lab in Washington as soon as possible for analysis.
+The recovered data recorder is expected to be flown to the National Transportation Safety Board lab in Washington as soon as possible for analysis.

 The black boxes were buried amid wreckage and silt 250 feet beneath the Atlantic Ocean.
 Investigators have said that whenever a piece of wreckage is moved, sediment gets stirred up, reducing visibility.